-We will be posting a whole series on different recipes for kombuca tea making but we wanted to first get you used to the basic recipe and standards (ie no matter what kombucha recipe you use, there are things like waiting for your tea to cool down before adding the kombucha mushroom culture to you kombucha tea recipe, etc).
+We will be posting a whole series on different recipes for kombucha making but we wanted to first get you used to the basic recipe and standards (ie no matter what kombucha recipe you use, there are things like waiting for your tea to cool down before adding the kombucha mushroom culture to you kombucha tea recipe, etc).

-Though the ingredients for the kombucha recipe are pretty basic… sugar, tea, kombuch culture and starter tea — you will find that by changing the type of tea and sugar used as well as fermentation times and other factors, the possibilities of what you can do are endless.
+Though the ingredients for the kombucha recipe are pretty basic… sugar, tea, kombucha culture and starter tea — you will find that by changing the type of tea and sugar used as well as fermentation times and other factors, the possibilities of what you can do are endless.
 But for now let’s start with the basics baby!

 (also known as a kombucha culture or kombucha SCOBY)

 you can use white sugar but make sure it says “cane sugar”

 – Boil 4 cups of water.

 – Add hot water & tea bags directly into your kombucha brewer (that’s what ever you chose to brew kombucha in!)

 – Let the tea sit/swim/relax in the water anywhere between for 5-10 minutes.

 – Remove the tea bags (or if you are using loose tea strain out the loose tea).